-Additionally, a report on the work carried out in this project and on errors and problems found in the IEEE 1785 standards was sent to IEEE.
-It is envisaged that contact with the IEEE standards committee will continue well beyond the end of this project and is likely to lead to these IEEE standards being revised and updated when the time comes for such an activity to be initiated.
+It is envisaged that this contact with the IEEE standards committee will continue beyond the end of this project and is likely to lead to the revision and update of these IEEE standards when the time comes for such an activity to be initiated.
 IEEE standards are routinely reviewed every 10 years to ensure the contents of the standards are still relevant and up to date.
 The first of the IEEE waveguide standards (IEEE Std 1785.1-2012) is due for such a review in 2022.